mitranim/espo/docs/html/partials/overview.md

 Library for reactive and stateful programming: observables, implicit reactivity, automatic resource cleanup.

 Relatively small: 10 KB minified.
-Written with ES2015 imports/exports.
+Dependency-free.
+Written with ES2015 exports.
 Transpiled with annotations that allow UglifyJS to drop unused classes.
-Webpack 4+ or Rollup, in combination with UglifyJS, should strip out the unused parts, leaving only what you actually use.
+When building a browser bundle, Webpack 4+ or Rollup, in combination with UglifyJS, should strip out the unused code, leaving only what you actually use.
+Node.js uses the CommonJS version.

 See sibling libraries: